simonw/til/aws/ocr-pdf-textract.md

         next_token = response.get("NextToken")
     return blocks
 ```
+(I could have used [this boto3 pagination trick](https://til.simonwillison.net/aws/helper-for-boto-aws-pagination) instead.)

 Blocks come in three types: `LINE`, `WORD`, and `PAGE`.
 The `PAGE` blocks do not contain any text, just indications of which lines and words were on the page.
 The `LINE` and `WORD` blocks duplicate each other - you probably just want the `LINE` blocks.

 Here's an example of a `LINE` block: